An artist manager handles the day-to-day business affairs so you can focus on being a musician.

 - An artist manager can take care of all these things so you can have more time to keep improving your skills, rehearse with band members and create new music.

-Management doesn’t come for free, which is why it’s important for you to find a good manager who will really take your vision into consideration and do what’s best for your career.
+Management doesn’t come for free, which is why it’s important for you to find a good Artist Manager who will really take your vision into consideration and do what’s best for your career.

 If one or two of your friends are interested in entering the music industry themselves, they would be the best people to tap.
 Managing you will give them the experience they need, plus they’ll take the load of managing off your shoulders.
 You’ll both grow and learn the ins and outs of the music business, which is crucial if you want to make it big.